-- 1. All emergency or criminal actions must be immediately reported to the VPAA; - 2.
-The VPAA will immediately report the action to the proper authority; - 3.
-The VPAA will take all the necessary precautions and actions to insure the safety of the student body and employees.
+- 1. All emergency or criminal actions must be immediately reported to the Dean of Students; - 2.
+The Dean of Students will immediately report the action to the proper authority;

+3. The Dean of Students will take all the necessary precautions and actions to insure the safety of the student body and employees.

-In the VPAA's absence, the following chain of command shall be utilized to report emergencies or criminal actions:
+In the Dean of Student's absence, the following chain of command shall be utilized to report emergencies or criminal actions:

-- 1. President: - 2.
+- 1. President; - 2.
 Human Resources.